PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/60/answer-0-1-2(1).md

     else:
         raise ValueError("engine must be either 'numba' or 'cython'")

-    # Modify apply_func call to include raw parameter
+    # Pass the raw parameter to the apply_func function
     return self._apply(
         apply_func,
         center=False,
         floor=0,
         name=func,
         use_numba_cache=engine == "numba",
-        raw=raw,
+        raw=raw  # Pass raw parameter to apply_func
     )
 ```

-With this fix, the `raw` parameter will be considered correctly in the `apply` method for both the `'cython'` and `'numba'` engines.
+By adding the `raw=raw` parameter to the `_apply` function call, the `raw` parameter will be passed along to the `apply_func` function.
+This will ensure that the `raw` parameter is properly applied to the rolling apply operation, allowing the test to pass with the expected results.